cburkett22/09-README-Generator/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/cburkett22/09-README-Generator)]()

 ## Description
-As a webdev, I have created an application that will blah.
-I have created this application so that blah.
-In order to achieve this, I will blah.
+As a web dev, I have created an application that will asdf.
+I have created this application so that asdf.
+In order to achieve this, I will asdf.

 ## Table of Contents